mannion9/ScalarAdvectionSolver/README.txt

 tmax     - Time cut off
 Solver   - Solution method

+The Solver can take on values of

+"Godunov" - A first  order peicewise constant  interpolation "MUSCL"   - A second order peicewise linear    interpolation (Monotone) "PPM"     - A third  order peicewise parabolic interpolation (Monotone)

 The program constants are

 jmin     - Array index of left  most real  cell center